 11. Grow an indoor herb garden

 If you’re lucky your rental will have some private outdoor space.
-But if not, consider growing a indoor garden.
+But if not, consider growing a indoor garden with these houseplant ideas.
 You don’t need lots of space – a corner of kitchen worktop or a sunny windowsill in a living room will do.
 Use pots to add the extra colour you’d usually achieve with flowers.

-Rather than pepper your walls with nails that you’ll eventually need to remove and fill in, lean larger pictures and mirrors against the wall for a boho, informal feel.
+Rather than pepper your walls with nails that you’ll eventually need to remove and fill in, lean larger pictures and mirrors against the wall for a boho, informal feel when decorating a rental.
 This will also make them easy to switch or reposition if you fancy a change.